DataJuggler/BlazorGallery/README.md

 1. Create a SQL Server Database named BlazorGallery
 2. Execute BlazorGalleryDatabase.sql located in the SQL folder of this project.
 3. Execute Insert Admin.sql located in the SQL folder of this project.
-4. Create a connection string to your BlazorGallery database.
+4. Create a connection string to your BlazorGallery database.<br>
-Tip: DataTier.Net (used to build the datatier for this project) comes with a ConnectionStringBuilder app in the tools folder. https://github.com/DataJuggler/DataTier.Net
+Tip: DataTier.Net (used to build the datatier for this project) comes with a ConnectionStringBuilder app in the tools folder, or install the realease version and Connection String Builder is installed also. https://github.com/DataJuggler/DataTier.Net

 5. Create a system level environment variable named BlazorGalleryConnString and paste